Malcolm C. Rich

 Mr. Rich serves on the Advisory Board of the John Howard Association and is a volunteer and former member of the Board of Directors of Horizon Hospice.
 He is of counsel to the law firm of Whitted Cleary + Takiff LLC, where he specializes in special education and mental health law.
 Mr. Rich began his career as a Research Attorney with the American Judicature Society, and is the former Executive Director of the Foundation for Educational Research.

-Staff Attorney and Criminal Justice Policy Analyst
+Staff Attorney and Senior Policy Analyst